traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

 As explained in the section about [Sticky sessions](../../services/#sticky-sessions), for stickiness to work all the way, it must be specified at each load-balancing level.

+When stickiness is enabled, Traefik uses Kubernetes [serving](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/#serving) endpoints status to detect and mark servers as fenced.
+Fenced servers can still process requests tied to sticky cookies, while they are terminating.

 For instance, in the example below, there is a first level of load-balancing because there is a (Weighted Round Robin) load-balancing of the two `whoami` services, and there is a second level because each whoami service is a `replicaset` and is thus handled as a load-balancer of servers.